Thai boy thought he was hallucinating when rescuer arrived in cave

 “They are strong physically as well as mentally,” a spokesman told reporters, adding that they were all expected to return home later Wednesday.
 “Everybody has shown determination to face life in the future.”

-The boys to explore the cavern for about an hour after soccer practice on June 23.
-But a rainy season downpour flooded the tunnels, trapping them.
+The boys had planned to explore the cavern for about an hour after soccer practice on June 23.
+But a rainy-season downpour flooded the tunnels, trapping them.

-The players said they did not take food with them as they did not expect to be in the cave for long.
+The players said they had not taken food with them as they did not expect to be in the cave for long.
 They survived by drinking water from stalactites.

-One said he was initially only concerned that he would be late home.
+One said he was initially only concerned with being late getting home.
 "I was afraid I wouldn't get home, that I would get scolded by my mother," the boy joked.

-“Thank you for the bottom of our heart,” one of the messages read.
+“Thank you from the bottom of our heart,” one of the messages read.
 “Our deep condolences to your family.”

-They boys said their ordeal had made them more determined to realize their dream of becoming professional players and to ake the most of their lives.
+The boys said their ordeal had made them more determined to realize their dream of becoming professional players and to make the most of their lives.

-Another was cheered after saying: “I still want to be a professional soccer player but I also want to be a [Thai Navy] SEAL.”
+Another was cheered after saying: “I still want to be a professional soccer player but I also want to be a SEAL.”

 The Boars' assistant coach said their "team spirit remained strong" and that many of the players hoped to be ordained together as monks.